Do you write blogs, magazine articles, or website content? Are you a ghostwriter or a professional résumé writer?

 ♦ You rewrote a section and forgot to check it.

-♦ You did it the way others do because they’re smart, without realizing they’re not necessarily smart in American grammar.
+♦ You did it the way others do because they’re smart, without realizing they’re not necessarily smart in American grammar and usage.

 Wrong question: “How smart is that person?”